Reading time: 6 min.

 Many of these saltwater hairstyling sprays contain moisturising elements, such as Glycerin, so that hair does not dry out during use of the spray, and some even contain elements that protect the cuticle against the damaging effects of salt and maintain hair health, though not all include this.

-Even if you do have a saltwater hairstyling spray that includes these ingredients, you shouldn’t overuse it, as some chemicals in these sprays can affect your hair’s health.
+Even if you do have a saltwater hairstyling spray that includes these ingredients, you shouldn’t overuse it, as the salt content in the spray can still affect the hair, causing dry and brittle hair.

 What about a saline solution?